redstone99/hass-alert2/README.md

 where `alert2.dev1_is_low` will fire if the "battery_low" attribute of `sensor.dev1_battery_plus` becomes true, and similarly for the other two alerts.

-Here's how the above example is working:
+Here's how the first generator, above, is working:

 1. `generator` specifies a template.
-1. The template starts with the set of all sensor entities and feeds that set to the `entity_regex` filter
+1. The template starts with the set of all sensor entities, filters for those whose entity_id matches the regex, and returns the list of matching entity_ids.
-1. `entity_regex` is a filter available only in the `generator` config field.
-It filters the list of sensor entities by matching the regex provided to the entity_id property.
-1. `entity_regex` maps each matching entity to a dictionary.
-The dictionary maps `genEntityId` to the entity_id, and `genElem` to the first group in the regex (i.e., "dev1", "dev2", ...)
-1. The `generator` template renders to a list of dictionaries for the matching entities.
-(Technically, templates render to strings, so it renders to a string that looks like "[ { ... }, {...}, ...]" and is interpreted back into a native list internally in Alert2)
-1. Alert2 creates an alert for each element in the list.
-All template parameters in the alert can access the genElem and genEntityId variables. `domain` and `name` also accept templates for generator alerts.
+1. Alert2 creates an alert for each entity_id in the list.
+That entity_id is made available to all template config fields via the `genEntityId` variable. `domain` and `name` also accept templates for generator alerts.
 1. A sensor will also be created, `sensor.alert2generator_low_bat`, whose state will be the number of alerts created by the generator.
 This is useful for verifying that the generator is producing the expected number of alerts.

+The second generator example, above uses the `entity_regex` filter.
+Using that filter makes available to all template config fields the variable `genEntityId` with the entity_id as well as the variable `genGroups` with the regex groups that matched.

+The third generator lists strings that are not entity_ids.
+In this case, those strings are available as `genElem` to template config fields and `genEntityId` is not defined.

+See the [Reference](#reference) section below for a complete list of possibilities.

+#### How it works

+`generator` template produces a list of objects.
+An alert is created for each object.
+If that object is a string and the string is an entity_id, then it is put in the variable `genEntityId`.
+If the string is not an entity_id, then it is put in the variable `genElem`.
+If the object is a dictionary, then the keys of the dictionary are defined as variables.  `entity_regex()` returns a list of dictionaries with `genEntityId` and `genGroups` as keys.

+As a fallback, for any object in the list, `genRaw` is defined as the object.

 Generators track HA entity life cycles and so will dynamically create or destroy alerts as the set of entities changes.
 Technical note: by default in HA, using "states|" or "states.sensor|" in a template causes the template to be reevaluated every time the state of any entity in HA changes.
 For generator templates, we change this behavior so it only updates on entity life cycle events (to reduce unnecessary re-renderings).

+Last implementation detail:  templates actually render to strings.
+So "{{ [ 1, 2 ] }}" renders to the string "[1, 2]".
+Alert2 internally does a literal_eval to convert the string back into a list.

 ### Reference